-Agreement between the Republic of Kenya and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Agreement between the Republic of Liberia and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Agreement (and the Protocol thereto) between the Republic of Kenya and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Board of Governors approved the Agreement on 8 September 2009.
-It was signed in Vienna on 18 September 2009. - 2.
-Pursuant to Article 24 of the Agreement, the Agreement entered into force on 18 September 2009, upon signature by the representatives of Kenya and the Agency.
+- 1. The text of the Agreement (and the Protocol thereto) between the Republic of Liberia and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Agreement on 8 June 2016.
+It was signed on 8 September 2017 in Monrovia, Liberia, and on 25 September 2017 in Vienna, Austria. - 2.
+Pursuant to Article 24 of the Agreement, the Agreement entered into force on 10 December 2018, the date on which the Agency received from the Republic of Liberia written notification that Liberia's statutory and constitutional requirements for entry into force had been met.
 Pursuant to Article II of the Protocol, the Protocol entered into force on the same date.